21+Licensed UAE gaming guide Responsible Gaming · About

 Islamic jurisprudence treats gambling (maysir) as generally prohibited.
 The UAE legal framework reflects this in restricting unlicensed gambling and giving the GCGRA a narrowly defined commercial-gaming mandate.

-Last verified 4 June 2026 against UAE Federal Gazette publications.
+Last verified 2 July 2026 against UAE Federal Gazette publications and the GCGRA public licence register.